InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 ## Patlet

-This pattern is for scaling inner source project contributions aligned with business initiatives and for aspirant employees who are looking for stretch assignments, more accountability, develop their soft skills and be successful at work.
+This pattern is for scaling InnerSource project contributions aligned with business initiatives and for aspirant employees who are looking for stretch assignments, more accountability, develop their soft skills and be successful at work.

 ## Problem